mmmirrra/mmmirrra.github.io/_posts/2024-03-28-Computer-telecommunications.markdown

 - 1972 ~ ? : High and Ultra High Density Integrated Circuit (IC) Age
 - LSI : Large Scale IC
 - VLSI : Very Large Scale IC
-- Intensity: Number of transistors in a single substrate.
+- Intensity : Number of transistors in a single substrate.
 1,000, 10,000...
 - Improvements in computing speed and storage capacity.
 Diversification and advanced input/output devices, etc.
 - Personal computers, intelligent terminals, data communication, distributed data processing, and databases have become commonplace.
 Computer performance and functions have improved and prices have developed in a way that lowers prices
-- The first mini-computer announced by the U.S. DEC in 1965: It is smaller and cheaper than a general-purpose computer
+- The first mini-computer announced by the U.S. DEC in 1965 : It is smaller and cheaper than a general-purpose computer
 - Dec's VAX 11/780 and Data General's MV 8000 were widely used in the late 1970s
-- Operating system: Most computer systems use time-sharing systems
+- Operating system : Most computer systems use time-sharing systems
-- 1980s General purpose computers: FACOM's M-Series, IBM's 3090-Series
+- 1980s General purpose computers : FACOM's M-Series, IBM's 3090-Series

 <br />
 ### the advancement of microprocessors and personal computers